otrv4/otrv4/otrv4.md

 Clients include instance tags in all OTRv4 messages.
 Instance tags are 4-byte values that are intended to be persistent.
-If the same client is logged into the same account from multiple locations, the intention is that the client will have different instance tags at each location.
+If the same client is logged into the same account from multiple locations/devices, the intention is that the client will have different instance tags at each location/device.
 OTRv4 messages (fragmented and unfragmented) include the source and destination instance tags.
 If a client receives a message that lists a destination instance tag different from its own, the client should discard the message.

 The smallest valid instance tag is `0x00000100`.
 It is appropriate to set the destination instance tag to `0` when an actual destination instance tag is not